Research Projects

 Natural Language Processing

-Currently, we are working in designing transfer learning approaches in order to improve various computational linguistic problems.
-Furthermore, we are involved in developing the computationally linguistic model and comprehensive datasets of Bangla language.
-Because, in the literature, a few works address Bangla language, mainly due to the complexity of this language and the scarcity of the datasets.
+We design transfer learning approaches to improve a range of computational linguistic tasks, and we also build computational linguistic models and comprehensive datasets for the Bangla language.
+Relatively few works address Bangla, largely due to the complexity of the language and the scarcity of publicly available datasets.

-• Transfer Learning Approach to Extract Fact and Validate Statement
+• Transfer Learning Approach to Fact Extraction and Statement Validation

 Primary Investigator: Md Mofijul Islam, University of Dhaka